cyulin17/final-project/README.md

 # Go-To-Japan

-A full stack web application for travelers to Japan who want to make travel itineraries.
+A full stack web application for people who want to make travel itineraries in Japan.

 ## Live Demo